-US stocks rise as Wall Street grows calmer after big swings
+US stocks give back an early rally and drift mostly higher

 ADVERTISEMENT

 Individual news from companies took center stage again.
+Wynn Resorts jumped $12.37, or 7.6 percent, to $175.59 after Steve Wynn resigned as chairman and CEO.
+The Wall Street Journal reported last month that a number of women accused Wynn of sexual harassment or assault, and said Wynn paid $7.5 million to settle one such case.

+He has denied the accusations but said he could not be effective in his corporate positions in the face of those allegations.
+Wynn stock has fallen 12.5 percent since the Journal's report.

-Newspaper publisher Tronc soared $3.27, or 18.1 percent, to $21.37 after reaching a deal to sell the Los Angeles Times.
+Newspaper publisher Tronc soared $4.02, or 22.2 percent, to $22.12 after it agreed to sell the Los Angeles Times and a group of other newspapers to Dr. Patrick Soon-Shiong, a major Tronc shareholder and former board member, for $500 million.

-Dr. Patrick Soon-Shiong, a former Tronc director and major shareholder, plans to pay Tronc $500 million for the Times and the San Diego Union-Tribune.
 The Los Angeles Times has endured a great deal of turmoil recently.
 It has changed its top editor three times in the last six months and its publisher was put on unpaid leave after it was reported he was a defendant in two sexual harassment lawsuits before he joined the paper.

-Wynn Resorts jumped $12.31, or 7.5 percent, to $175.39 after Steve Wynn resigned as chairman and CEO following accusations of sexual misconduct.
-The Wall Street Journal reported last month that Wynn paid $7.5 million to settle one such case.
-He has denied the accusations but said he could not be effective in his corporate positions in the face of those allegations.

-Snap, the parent of Snapchat, the disappearing-message application, rose $4.56, or 32.4 percent, to $18.62 after it reported strong user growth and greater-than-expected revenue in the fourth quarter.
+Snap, the parent of Snapchat, the disappearing-message application, rose $6.76, or 48 percent, to $20.82 after it reported strong user growth and greater-than-expected revenue in the fourth quarter.
+The stock went public in March and traded above $29 a share shortly after its initial public offering.

+Energy companies sank with oil prices.
+Benchmark U.S. crude dropped $1.60, or 2.5 percent, to $61.79 a barrel in New York.
+Brent crude, the international standard for oil prices, lost $1.33, or 2 percent, to $65.53 a barrel in London.
+That came after the U.S. government said oil production jumped last week, raising concerns about an increase in the supply of crude.
+Supplies of gasoline and diesel also rose, further pressuring prices.

 AP Markets Writer Marley Jay can be reached at http://twitter.com/MarleyJayAP His work can be found at https://apnews.com/search/marley%20jayt